dvkch/Magneto/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## CocoaAsyncSocket

-Public Domain License

-The CocoaAsyncSocket project is in the public domain.

-The original TCP version (AsyncSocket) was created by Dustin Voss in January 2003.
-Updated and maintained by Deusty LLC and the Apple development community.

 ## CocoaLumberjack

 Software License Agreement (BSD License)